defl/logicmachine_knxdmx/readme.md

 Done, let there be light.

 ## TODO
-- Uses a hardcoded storage key "knxdmx_updates"
+- Uses a hardcoded storage key
 - Using string to transfer data pairs which I suspect takes more time than expected
 - Not using wall-clock for transitions